 Alternatively, if you can establish an emotional bond between you brand and your buyers through great service, you can successfully charge 20 to 200% more than competitors.

 Figuring out a customer service strategy for your online store makes dollars and sense (pun intended).
-Here are a few ecommerce customer service best practices to follow:
+Here are a few of the best ecommerce customer service practices to follow:

 Try not to “win” an argument with a customer.

 Every now and then you’ll be faced with a difficult customer.
 Even when you try to resolve the issue to the best of your ability, they’ll still challenge you and argue.

 Though it’s difficult, you need to always resist the urge to fight back and engage in an argument.
 It’s just not worth it in the long run.

 Instead, take your emotions out of the situation – this person doesn’t know how much your business means to you.
 Let it go.

 Remain calm, listen openly and try to have empathy.
 Many times, customers just want to vent their frustrations and feel as though someone is listening.
 Once the customer has aired their grievances, let them you know hear them and understand, and then deal with the issue at hand.